McShelby/hugo-theme-relearn/exampleSite/content/cont/tags.en.md

 tags: ["documentation", "tutorial"]
 ---

-*Learn theme* support one default taxonomy of gohugo : the *tag* feature.
+*Learn theme* support one default taxonomy of gohugo: the *tag* feature.

 ## Configuration

-Just add tags to any page :
+Just add tags to any page:

 ```markdown
 ---